-15.17 The Statement of Actions will indicate the program's decision to appeal.
-The program status shall remain unchanged until the appeal or any remand to the Commission has been finally resolved.

-15.17.1 COPRA will inform the Executive Director of NASPAA and the Executive Committee of the NASPAA Executive Council upon receipt of notification of the intent to appeal, at the release of the decision from the Appeal Panel, and after the Commission's final decision, in the case of remand.
+15.17 The decision of COPRA and the program's appeal shall be held in confidence and the program status shall remain unchanged until the appeal or any remand to the Commission has been finally resolved.
+COPRA will inform the Executive Director of NASPAA and the Executive Committee of the NASPAA Executive Council upon receipt of notification of the intent to appeal, at the release of the decision from the Appeal Panel, and after the Commission's final decision, in the case of remand.